CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 - Use volumes for `docker-compose.yml` defined as paths in /LUSTRE/ so I can have persistent data of db in one place and static or media (thumbnails) in other place.

 - Use proj of lcc2 INEGI and geopackage

+- How to include madmex land cover maps as "Base Maps" in geonode?